isomerpages/tp-virtualcampus/_events/Highlights/TP CCA Scholarships 2025.md

 <p>No academic and/or disciplinary warning</p>
 </li>
 <li>
-<p>No disciplinary record (category 1) or serious academic-related offence
+<p>No disciplinary record (Category 1) or serious academic-related offence
-for the year of application (ie: AY2025/2026) and year of assessment (ie:
+for the year of application (i.e. AY2025/2026) and year of assessment (i.e.
-AY2024/2025).</p>
+AY2024/2025)</p>
 </li>
 <li>
 <p>Have been actively involved in their CCAs for AY2024/2025, and have made
 significant contributions in their respective CCAs</p>
 </li>
 <li>
-<p>Have displayed exemplary sportsmanship/artistic merit/leadership and conduct
+<p>Have displayed exemplary sportsmanship / artistic merit / leadership and
-in their respective CCAs</p>
+conduct in their respective CCAs</p>
 </li>
 <li>
-<p>Have maintained a good level of attendance/involvement for the year</p>
+<p>Have maintained a good level of attendance / involvement for the year</p>
 </li>
 <li>
 <p>Have preferably been recipients of a CCA Award</p>